Slovak Armed Forces: Personnel

-Fundamental changes in the development of the armed forces occurred on January 1, 1998, when Act No. 370/1997 Coll. on Military Service abolished the term professional soldier, replacing it with the new term professional soldier.
-While this Act was in force, the Slovak Republic joined the NATO military alliance on March 29, 2004.
-A historically unique phenomenon occurred on January 1, 2006, when basic military service was abolished.
+Fundamental changes in the development of the armed forces occurred on 1 January 1998, when Act No. 370/1997 Coll. on Military Service abolished the term professional soldier, replacing it with the new term professional soldier.
+While this Act was in force, the Slovak Republic joined the NATO military alliance on 29 March 2004.
+A historically unique phenomenon occurred on 1 January 2006, when basic military service was abolished.
 On this day, the Armed Forces of the Slovak Republic became fully professionalized and began a new stage in their existence.
 Every soldier is obliged to take the Military Oath..

 Education

 Military education in Slovakia is centered around the Armed Forces Academy of General Milan Rastislav Štefánik (AOS) in Liptovský Mikuláš.
-It is the country’s main institution for training future professional officers of the Slovak Armed Forces.
+It is the country's main institution for training future professional officers of the Slovak Armed Forces.

-The academy offers bachelor’s and master’s degree programs in military and technical fields, focusing on leadership, defense strategy, engineering, and cybersecurity.
+The academy offers bachelor's and master's degree programs in military and technical fields, focusing on leadership, defense strategy, engineering, and cybersecurity.
 It also provides specialized training for active-duty personnel and supports NATO-aligned education standards.

 National Defense Force

-The National Defense Froce Slovak: Národné Obranné Sily in short NOS.
+The National Defense Force Slovak: Národné Obranné Sily in short NOS.
 They function de facto as a reserve force.
 NOS membership is open to Slovak citizens aged 18 to 65, including both men and women.
 Prospective members must be physically and mentally fit, law‑abiding, reliable, and permanent residents of Slovakia with citizenship.
 NOS organizes three categories of voluntary reserves: